GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 <figure>
   {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/acjM7iQ73yXZJO90eeuR.png", alt="An extension with an invalid manifest key triggering an error dialog when attempting to load.", width="500", height="347", class="screenshot" %}
   <figcaption>
-    An invalid manifest key error dialog when attempting to load it locally.
+    An invalid manifest key error dialog.
   </figcaption>
 </figure>

 When a manifest key is invalid the extension will fail to load, but Chrome will give you a hint of how to fix the problem.

-Undo that change and let's ente an invalid permission to see what happens.
+Undo that change and let's enter an invalid permission to see what happens.
 Change the `"activeTab"` permission to lowercase `"activetab"`:

 {% Label %}manifest.json:{% endLabel %}